 A set of algorithms designed, compiled, and installed in an executable file for eventual execution by a process.
-A program is considered trusted when the programmer has explicitly designed it to uphold the security policies of the system.
+A program is considered trusted when it upholds the security policies of the system.
 See also process.

-PPID, ppid (parent process ID)
+PPID (parent process ID)

 The process ID of the parent or spawning process.